Japan small factories get creative to keep power on

 INDUSTRIAL FOOD CHAIN

 Fuji Spring is one of some 43,560 manufacturers in Japan's second largest city.
-Most are at the bottom of an industrial food chain that winds its way to the likes of automakers Nissan Motor Co (7201.T) and Toyota Motor Co (7203.T) and electronics makers such as nearby Panasonic and Sharp Corp (6753.T).
+Most are at the bottom of an industrial food chain that winds its way to the likes of automakers Nissan Motor Co and Toyota Motor Co and electronics makers such as nearby Panasonic and Sharp Corp.

 The government is pushing to restart two of Kansai Electric's nuclear reactors, a controversial step.
 But even if the reactors restart as expected, both will not be ready by early July, when the hot summer season begins.